coleishh/portfolio/README.md

 ### The Fix
 Using the CompTIA A+ troubleshooting methodology, I investigated the issue systematically:
-1. Ran the Linux `htop` command to monitor system resources during a failed playback attempt and checked the server's application logs.
+1. Checked live server performance using the Linux `htop` command and reviewed the application error logs during a failed playback stream.
-2. Discovered that while the NVIDIA Quadro P1000 GPU was successfully handling the video encoding layer via hardware acceleration, the server's software transcoder (`ffmpeg`) was failing to properly process and downmix the complex multi-channel audio formats.
+2. Discovered that while the graphics card (NVIDIA Quadro P1000) was successfully processing the video layer, the server's background software was failing to process the complex audio formats.
-3. Identified the root cause as a missing configuration policy in the server's transcoder arguments, which prevented the server's CPU from converting unsupported audio streams into a universal format (like AAC) that remote clients could decode.
+3. Identified the root cause as a missing setting in the server's configuration, which blocked the CPU from converting unsupported audio tracks into a standard format (like AAC) that remote devices could play.
-4. Resolved the problem by updating the Docker container environmental variables to correctly map and execute audio transcoding pipelines through the host's `ffmpeg` libraries.
-This allowed the server to automatically transcode incompatible audio tracks on the fly, eliminating the playback failures and restoring full compatibility for all remote users.
+4. Resolved the problem by updating the Docker container settings to properly route audio processing.
+This allowed the server to automatically convert incompatible audio on the fly, fixing the crashes and restoring full access for all users.